Roseanne Vallice Levy

 • Assistant Professor School of Education

-Dr. Roseanne Vallice Levy is the Associate Dean for Academic Affairs for the School of Education at Mercy University.
-She is also an Assistant Professor of Special Education and is the Past President of the Faculty Senate (2020-2022).
+Dr. Roseanne Vallice Levy is an Assistant Professor of Special Education and served as the Associate Dean for Academic Affairs for the School of Education from 2016-2017 and 2019-2024.
+She is presently an Executive Board member of the Faculty Association and previously served as President of the Faculty Senate from 2020-2022.
+Currently, she is a Co-Principal Investigator for the BranchED grant.

 Dr. Levy earned her B.A. in Political Science from New York University; M.S. in Education, with a concentration in Special Education and Social Studies (Grades 7-12), from Long Island University; and Ph.D. in Curriculum and Instruction in Special Education from the University of South Florida.

-Dr. Levy’s scholarly areas of expertise include educational assessment, teacher preparation, which includes the evaluation of PK-12 teachers, the evaluation of higher education faculty, as well as the implementation of research-based pedagogy within all classroom settings.
-Her critical, scholarly interests also emphasize the impact of teacher self-efficacy (Bandura, 1977, 1986, 1997) and teacher resilience within all classroom settings.
+Dr. Levy’s scholarly areas of expertise include teacher preparation, which includes the evaluation of PK-12 teachers, the evaluation of higher education faculty, as well as the implementation of research-based pedagogy within all classroom settings.
+Her critical, scholarly interests also emphasize the impact of teacher self-efficacy (Bandura, 1977) and teacher resilience within all classroom settings.

 Dr. Levy also has several years of experience teaching at the secondary level (Grades 7-12) and has taught within multiple, diverse classroom settings in New York, Connecticut, and Florida.